GOPI-ce/Conversational-BI-Agent/README.md

 OPENROUTER_API_KEY=sk-or-v1-.....
 OPENROUTER_MODEL=anthropic/claude-sonnet-4.5

+IMPORTANT NOTE 2-  So there are total 6 CSV , since it's Huge we can push to the Git, so just download the files and add those files in data folder and you can run the Whole project

 # Conversational BI Agent — Instacart Dataset

 Plain-English questions → merged context + intent → **DuckDB SQL** → **Plotly** charts in a **Streamlit** chat UI.